obsproject/rfcs/text/0039-service-overhaul.md

 Spoiler: Streaming services will be individually registered, so no more `rtmp-common` that represent various services.

-So to hide services behind the "Show All" option, a flag (`OBS_SERVICE_UNCOMMON`) will be added to the Service API to indicate that the service is "uncommon".
+So to hide services behind the "Show All" option, a flag meant for first-party services (`OBS_SERVICE_UNCOMMON`) will be added to the Service API to indicate that the service is "uncommon".

 So third-party services are shown in the list by default.